Monsters in the Closet (Mayday Parade album): Reception

+Commercial performance

 Monsters in the Closet debuted at number 10 on the Billboard 200 chart, selling 30,000 copies and becoming the band's best debut week.
-The album also charted at number 4 on Alternative Albums, number 10 on Digital Albums, number 2 on Independent Albums, and number 4 on the Rock Albums charts in the U.S. "Ghosts" charted at number 16 on the UK Independent Singles Breakers Chart, number 35 on the UK Rock & Metal Singles Chart, and number 46 on the Rock Songs chart in the U.S.
+The album also charted at number 4 on Alternative Albums, number 10 on Digital Albums, number 2 on Independent Albums, and number 4 on the Rock Albums charts in the U.S. The album reached number 52 on the Australian Albums Chart and number one on the Australian Hitseekers Albums Chart.
+In the UK, the album peaked at number 103 on the UK Albums Chart and number eight on the UK Rock & Metal Albums Chart.
+"Ghosts" charted at number 16 on the UK Independent Singles Breakers Chart, number 35 on the UK Rock & Metal Singles Chart, and number 46 on the Rock Songs chart in the U.S.